 A Wine Lover’s Guide to the Naramata Bench: Details

-A Wine Lover’s Guide to the Naramata Bench is a PDF eBook.
+A Wine Lover’s Guide to the Naramata Bench is a PDF eBook priced at $5.99CAD.
 It is primarily a trip planner for your own tour around the Naramata wineries and is based on my personal experience of over 30 visits to the Bench over the last two and a half years as a Penticton local.

 This Naramata wineries eBook has been designed and formatted to work best on smartphones, tablets and computers.
 Once you purchase it, the book is yours to keep for your own personal use.